liekelotte/OSF-Rpackaging-lesson/episodes/introduction.Rmd

 ---

 ::: questions
-- "What is a package?"
+- "What is a Python package?"
-- "Why do we want a package?"
+- "Why do we want a Python package?"
 :::

 ::: objectives